Principles of operator algebras: 6a. Random matrices

 (2) The quantum spaces are exciting abstract objects, obtained by looking at an arbitrary von Neumann algebra $A\subset B(H)$ coming with a trace $tr:A\to\mathbb C$, and formally writing the algebra as $A=L^\infty(X)$, and its trace as $tr=\int_X$.
 In this picture, $X$ is our quantum probability space, and $\int_X$ is the integration over it, or expectation.

-All this is quite interesting, and we will further explore these two topics, random matrices and quantum spaces.
-As a first observation, these are related, because the quantum space associated to a random matrix algebra can be computed according to:
+All this is quite interesting, and we will further explore these two topics, random matrices and quantum spaces, with some basic theory for them, in this chapter and in the next one.
+As a first observation, these two topics are closely related, due to:

-Thus, the quantum space here is $\mathcal X=M_N\times X$, which is something very simple, at least conceptually speaking.
-Now with this picture in hand, in view of what we know so far about von Neumann algebras, we can formulate a question, as follows:

-\begin{question} What are the quantum spaces, and what is to be done with them? \end{question}